Volunteers give their time and hearts to animals in need

 In addition to walking the dogs, volunteers help bathe them prior to adoption events and work at the events.
 Some go the extra mile, like the volunteer who takes dogs to extra obedience training.
 Every week, one of the animals is featured on Channel 8's segment, "Pet of the Week."

-"For me, it's almost like a second full time job.
+"For me, it's almost like a second full-time job.
 But I love it.
 I do the tax returns.
 We all have our little talents," says Spinato.
 "You have to roll up your sleeves.
-The staff has its hands full with animals.
-We help organized the closets.
+The staff has its hands full of animals.
+We help organize the closets.
 We pay for medical bills the city doesn't pay for.
 We're spread a little thin but we have such good supporters."